MrkTheCoder/Data-Structures-In-CSharp/001Array/README.md

 # Array
 We will write an Array class that can hold integer numbers in a nullable int[] array.
 It will expand automatically, if we insert more than its predefined length.

 For this exercise, please follow the below steps.

-Please follow each step sequentially:

 ## 1. Build `Array` class
 Create new `Array` class file with these Conditions: